zng-ui/zng/TODO/_current.md

 - focus      - command status, focus target and overlay scope are not themed
  - - nested  - theme also needs tweaking
 - icon       - icons and icon cards are not themed
-- image      - section title backgrounds, the checkerboard background and the `loading...` placeholder are not themed
 - layer      - Anchored and Layer (7,8,9) button overlays are not themed, the TOP_MOST overlay is not themed either
 - respawn    - status background is not themed
 - scroll     - background color and commands menu background color are not themed